-ESW 296 PRACTICUM FOR THE HEALTH AND
+ESW 296 PRACTICUM FOR THE HEALTH AND FITNESS PROFESSIONAL3-1-4

-Integrating a seminar and practicum experience in this course serves as the capstone course for the Health and Fitness Professional AAS program.
+Integrating a seminar and practicum experience in this course serves as the capstone course for the Health and Fitness Professional AAS and Personal Training Certificate programs.
 Emphasis will be placed on professionalism, employment strategies, career options, and current issues in the health and fitness field.
 The field practicum is held in an educational fitness setting where the student works under the direct supervision of a cooperating supervisor.
 A faculty member arranges the placement and supervises the student on site visitations.
-At the completion of the course the student prepares a professional portfolio and is eligible to apply for certification exams.
+At the completion of the course the student prepares a professional portfolio and sits for the ACSM Personal Training certification exam.